 So the sowers have something to do that the seed may not be choked with thorns or perish because of shallowness of soil.
 At the very outset of the Christian life every believer should be taught its foundation principles.
 He should be taught that he is not merely to be saved by Christ's sacrifice, but that he is to make the life of Christ his life and the character of Christ his character.
 Let all be taught that they are to bear burdens and to deny natural inclination.
 Let them learn the blessedness of working for Christ, following Him in self-denial, and enduring hardness as good soldiers.
-Let them learn to trust His love and to cast on Him their cares.
+Let them tate the joy of winning souls for Him.
+In their cares.
 Let them taste the joy of winning souls for Him.
 In their love and interest for the lost, they will lose sight of self.
 The pleasures of the world will lose their power to attract and its burdens to dishearten.
 The plowshare of truth will do its work.
 It will break up the fallow ground.
 It will not merely cut off the tops of the thorns, but will take them out by the roots.
 42